 BEGINNING JAVATM is presented using a combination of over 400 pages of course notes, and actual Java examples.
 This material should be understandable to students aged 15 and up.
 No programming experience is necessary, but familiarity with doing common tasks using a computer operating system (simple editing, file maintenance, understanding directory structures, working on the Internet) is expected.

 This 11th Edition course requires Windows 10, MAC OS X, or Ubuntu Linux.
 You also need the ability to view and print documents saved in Microsoft Word format, and Oracle Java.
 To complete any of our Java tutorials, you need to license a copy of the Java Development Kit (JDK) 11th Standard Edition LTS from Oracle and install it on your computer.
 Java JDK11 LTS can be downloaded from the Oracle Java website.
 This Oracle website contains complete downloading and installation instructions for the latest version of Java which is now.
 You can also download all Java documentation from this same site.
 Our 11th Edition tutorials also use the free version of NetBeans 11 as the IDE (Integrated Development Environment) for building and testing Java applications.
-We only support the Long Term Support Edition (LTS) of the JDK (JDK11) at this time.
-The new LTS version of JDK 17 was just released by Oracle on September 14, 2021.
-Unfortunately, neither NetBeans IDE 11.x or 12.x from Apache is 100% compatible with JDK17 LTS and NetBeans 14.
+We only support the Long Term Support (LTS) Edition of the JDK (JDK11) at this time.
+A newer LTS version of JDK 17 was released by Oracle on September 14, 2021 and we are our currently testing our tutorial with JDK17 LTS and NetBeans 14.
 We hope to release an updated JDK 17 LTS & NetBeans 14 Tutorial in late 2022 .
-We do not support interim (non-LTS) JDK versions like (9, 10, 12, 13, 14, 15, & 16)!
+We do not support interim (non-LTS) JDK versions.

 What others have been saying about our Beginning Java Tutorial: